Exporting Data

 • This record (CSV): Available on every page, this option downloads a CSV file of the metadata.
 For search results, it will include metadata for all of the results, not just those visible on the current page.

 • BDBAG: Available only on detail pages.
+To download the data files, this must be used with our tool.
 This option downloads a ZIP file with metadata and information about the files you want to download.
-This ZIP file is used with our tool (see below) to export the files to your desired location (locally or on a remote server).
+This ZIP file must be used with our tool, see below, to export the files to your desired location (locally or on a remote server).
 This is recommended for many files or very large files.

 • GEO Excel: Available on Study detail pages only, this option exports an Excel spreadsheet with metadata suitable for uploading to GEO.

-• GEO BDBAG (GEO excel and sequencing files): Available on Study detail pages only, this option exports an Excel spreadsheet with metadata and a BDBAG (to be used with our tool, see below) that is suitable for uploading to GEO.
+• GEO BDBAG (GEO excel and sequencing files): Available on Study detail pages only, this option exports an Excel spreadsheet with metadata and a BDBAG ZIP file, which must be used with our tool, see below, that is suitable for uploading to GEO.

 1.1 What is a BDBAG?